BMW Enduroguard Suit, 36 months riding in Heat, Rain, and Snow.

 - The look is very neutral, subtle, and functional.

 - Three-layer laminate with BMW climate membrane; wind and waterproof, highly breathable

-- NP2 protectors at back, shoulders, elbows, hips, and knees (sleeplessly adjustable)
+- NP2 protectors at the back, shoulders, elbows, hips, and knees (sleeplessly adjustable)

-- Leather pads at the insides of the knees for a firm grip of the fuel tank sides when riding off-road
+- Leather pads at the insides of the knees for a firm grip on the fuel tank sides when riding off-road

 - Discreet Branding with only one embossed leather badge on the jacket and a little BMW Button on the trousers.